 By making time for community-building, educators often find that discipline becomes less of an issue, and students who might have fallen behind are encouraged to apply themselves to match the efforts of their peers.

-A simple but effective way to build classroom community is to hold meetings with your class once a week.
+A simple yet effective way to build classroom community is to hold meetings with your class once a week.
 These meetings don’t need to be long; they can simply provide a way for students and educators to touch base on how everyone is doing.

 If you’ve established very clear class rules, the meeting can be utilized to discuss how well those rules are being followed.
-Teachers can give three-to-five students a chance to ask a specific classroom-related question or share a highlight of the week.
+Teachers can give three to five students a chance to ask a specific classroom-related question or share a highlight of the week.

 The content of the meetings will depend on the age group of the students in your classroom, but if students know these meetings are coming up, they have a small event they can look forward to beyond the regular curriculum.
 They will also feel that they have ownership of the classroom and build camaraderie with their classmates.

-Teachers can tackle this community-building strategy in various ways.
+Teachers can orient this community-building strategy in various ways.
 For example, especially for younger students, teachers can make a color-coded gratitude list with items like “Name one person you are grateful for and why” that corresponds with straws or pieces of paper.
 Students choose a straw or piece of paper and finds the list item that matches.
 Then, students find a partner with the same color and share their answers to the question or prompt.

-Educators are already well aware that many students respond well to rewards, like pizza parties or extra time at recess, or even time during class to play games.
+Educators are well aware that many students respond well to rewards, like pizza parties or extra time at recess, or even time during class to play games.

 A compliment truly can make someone’s day!